 VISITING THE PONT DU GARD

-This is one of the most popular tourist attractions in France (1.5 million visitors in 2014).
-We visited in early spring but, even at the height of the season, the site should be vast enough for you not to feel jostled by crowds.
+This is one of the most popular tourist attractions in France (1.3 million visitors in 2016).
+We tend to come here in winter or early spring but, even at the height of the season, the site should be vast enough for you not to feel jostled by crowds.

 Allow at least half a day: as our picture gallery suggests, there's a lot to see and do on this huge 165 hectare / 408 acre site apart from the bridge itself.
-Recent surveys have revealed that most visitors spend over three hours at the Pont du Gard.
+Recent surveys have revealed that many visitors spend nearly three and a half hours at the Pont du Gard.

 This could easily extend to a full day if you go on a hike along the vestiges of the aqueduct or in the Gardon gorge, stop by the river for a picnic and swim or linger in the excellent museum.